mugenrider1994/randomPasswordGenerator/README.md

 # challenge3 Random Password Generator

+## Motivation
+I did this challenge to expand my skillset with javascript.
+I was able to implement prompts to get user input for criteria wanted for a random password generator.
+I was able to work on if statements and for loops to make sure each character was an option for a chosen randomized character.

 ## Description
 This password generator will make a random password for the user.
 The user will go through a series of prompts that will ask if they would like to include a length between 8 and 128 characters, numbers, lowercase, uppercase and special characters.
 Once the user has gone through the prompts, a random password will be generated and will display in the text box.